Lecturing in English is a group course aimed at improving the language and communication skills you need to be an effective lecturer in English.

 - Voice use, pronunciation, intonation, rhythm, and pacing.

 - How to start, guide, encourage and lead discussions in-class, taking cross-cultural differences in interactions into account.

 - Language to structure and link your content.

 - How to leave your audience with a message.

-In addition to these sessions, you are required to complete self study assignments via Blackboard.
+In addition to these sessions, you are required to complete homework assignments on Blackboard.
 These assignments will consist of language exercises, analysis of lectures and talks, presentations and discussions, the design of visual aids and handouts, and the preparation of a mini-lecture.
-This will take around 3 hours between each session, depending on the individual learning needs of the participant.

 Dates and times

 This course is offered in February and September each year.

 |19 September||Tuesday||10.30 - 12.30 hrs.|